-Fun Fact: If you breed a Nigerian Dwarf and a Nubian you get a Mini Nubian.
+Fun Fact: If you breed a Nigerian Dwarf and a full size Nubian you get a Mini Nubian.

 We have had numerous Nigerian buckling and doelings born on our farm.
-Our small Nigerian doe, Cookie, is our herd queen.
-She is by far the smallest but has the most attitude and is by far the most dominant female in the herd.
+Our small Nigerian with a touch of Kiko doe, Cookie, is our herd queen.
+She is by far the smallest but has the most attitude and is by far the most dominant female in our herd of goats.
 She has given us many beautiful babies over the years.
 This little lady will even put the big boer nanny’s in their place.

 Fun Fact: Goat’s milk is the most digestible milk.
 Often times, people who are lactose intolerant do very well drinking goat’s milk and eating goat cheese!